TEACHING

 World Literature to 1600

 A 3000-level course designed for undergraduate students in English at the University of Central Oklahoma.
 In this survey course, students read texts from a range of historical literary traditions.
 Through presentations, students share a rich resource library of critical perspectives and voices; students also work through journals and an annotated bibliography to produce a paper that deeply engages one text or tradition.
-The course prioritizes an approach to world literatures that prioritizes their specific cultural and interconnected contexts.
+The course emphasizes an approach to world literatures that prioritizes their specific cultural and interconnected contexts.
 The ongoing student blog project can be accessed here: https://blogs.uco.edu/worldlit1/

 16th Century British Literature